sensorimotorai/sensorimotorai.github.io/debates.md

 It's the same with color: photons exist, color does not.
 Color is an inferred quantity, constructed by the brain from incoming sensory data.

-Rewards work the same way (frankly, just like literally everything esle).
+Rewards work the same way (frankly, just like literally everything else).
 They aren't objective signals delivered by the environment.
 Rather, the brain must infer what is rewarding from sensory cues, filtered through its own subjective beliefs and preferences.

 This is the first major problem with the Sutton & Barto view: the environment doesn't hand out rewards.
 It provides sensory evidence that may or may not be interpreted as rewarding, depending on the agent.